 Having acquired what appears to be a fairly new unit, (Photographed below) I decided to replace the Throttle Switch.

 Remove bell crank throttle rods.
-Rotate bell crank clockwise and remove the accelerator cable from its slot. (red arrow)
+Rotate bell crank clockwise and remove the accelerator cable from its slot. (green arrow photograph below).

-Remove nut from accelerator mounting assembly and withdraw accelerator cable through slot to remove. (red arrow).
+Remove nut from accelerator mounting assembly and withdraw accelerator cable through slot to remove. (yellow arrow photograph below).

-Remove wires from throttle kick down micro switch.
-It's not necessary to identify these wires, they can be reconnected either way.
+(Photograph below) Remove wires from throttle kick down micro switch. (red arrow) It's not necessary to identify these wires; they can be reconnected either way.

 Remove four nuts that hold the throttle bell crank assembly to the base pedestal.